 So scroll down and let’s get it started!

-You can skip to a specific section, if you like:
+You can skip to a specific section if you like:

 What is Intermittent Fasting

-Intermittent Fasting is an action of fasting intermittently.
+Intermittent fasting is an action of fasting intermittently.
 It is an eating pattern where you cycle between periods of eating and periods of voluntary fasting over the course of the single day, week or other defined period.

-How long you choose to have your fasting or eating window for is really up to you and your chosen Intermittent Fasting schedule.
-I will cover all the most common schedules and their pros and cons in few sections below.
+How long you choose to have your fasting or eating window is really up to you and your chosen Intermittent Fasting schedule.
+I will cover all the most common schedules and their pros and cons in a few sections below.

 HOW DOES Intermittent Fasting WORK AND IS IT SAFE

-In the section above we covered WHAT is intermittent fasting.
+In the section above, we covered WHAT is intermittent fasting.

 But we don’t just want to blindly jump into doing something before understanding how does it work and is it the right fit with our goals, right?